NYC Restaurant Week

 Bay Ridge, American (New), Italian

-This is a neighborhood staple, this is the go-to spot for most of my friends from Bay Ridge.
+This is a neighborhood staple; this is the go-to spot for most of my friends from Bay Ridge.
 It’s also a wonderful place for special events, such as Weddings, Birthday Parties, or Anniversary Celebrations.
 It’s not your typical young and hip crowd however still perfect for an intimate dinner.
-The space is beautiful, service excellent and the food could be a hit or miss but I have to say mostly a Hit.
-Perfect place for you Carnivores out there 🙂 and there are some pretty great Seafood options.
-I tend to rotate my go-to faves when I visit.

 Lunch